antoine-coulon/effect-introduction/README.md

 - **Tracing & Logging**

 We'll show examples using TypeScript, but this is not only related to JavaScript/TypeScript concern.
-It **concerns every ecosystem, language**, for instance Effect was initially heavily inspired by [ZIO](https://zio.dev/), its Scala counterpart, because the same problems apply to Scala.
+It **concerns every ecosystem, language**, for instance Effect was initially heavily inspired by [ZIO](https://zio.dev/), its Scala counterpart, because most of the problems also apply to Scala.

 Hopefully, you'll realise that Effect is just a **tool that addresses hard problems** that we will always face, regardless the underlying ecosystem/language.

 ## 1. Explicitness